MarkGaretz/ATOM-Matrix-Tally-Light/README.md

 Adafruit_GFX

-You will also need to replace one file in the Adafruit_GFX library.
+You will also need to replace one file in the Adafruit_GFX library (I have done this in the cop of that library here).
 Copy the glcdfont.c file to the Adafruit GFX library folder (you'll find it at \Documents\Arduino\libraries\Adafruit_GFX_Library) to overwrite the existing file with the same name.
 This is a custom 5x5 font file provided by @lukasmaximus89.
 Many thanks to him for this file and for the inspiration for my scrolling text code.

 ## Usage